 Gainful employment information for the Certificate of Completion Medical Clerical can be found online.

-Students must complete a minimum of 49 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a ‘C’ or better.
+Students must complete a minimum of 49 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of ‘C’ or better.
 One course must be completed at Southwestern before the Certificate of Completion Medical Clerical is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

 Students are required to take the following courses prior to the program courses, depending on students' college placement information.
 See advisor for details:

 |CIS90||Computer Basics (or demonstrate proficiency)||2|